 Students are encouraged to submit papers.
 If they are the first author they can be submitted as "Student Papers" and would be considered for a special prize.
 For details about the registration fees, please check the Registration section

 Will the conference be virtual, so a remote speaker can, not only present a paper but also watch the rest of the presentations?

-The conference will be hybrid so people who are able to attend physically will be welcome.
+Yes.
 Authors can present virtually and also attend (virtually) all other presentations and tutorials.